Jury settles on 10 years for fatal Springdale shooting

 Second-degree murder is unintentionally causing the death of another under circumstances showing extreme indifference to human life, according to Arkansas law.
 A person convicted of second-degree murder faces six to 30 years in prison.

-Arkansas didn't have a stand-your-ground law at the time of the shootings, but has since enacted one.
-Durrett said that wouldn't have been a factor in the case.
+Arkansas didn't have a stand-your-ground law at the time of the shootings but has since enacted one.
+Durrett said that wouldn't have been a factor in this case.

 "I wasn't arguing with the self-defense claim.
 My argument wasn't that he wasn't entitled to it because he didn't retreat," Durrett said.

-According to trial testimony, Bahena-Garcia pulled in to the restaurant and parked in the drive, blocking the cars belonging to Soto-Ramos and his group of his friends, mostly teenagers.
+According to trial testimony, Bahena-Garcia pulled into the restaurant parking lot and parked in the drive, blocking the cars belonging to Soto-Ramos and his group of friends, mostly teenagers.
 Bahena-Garcia then got out of his car and approached them, asking what their gang affiliation was while ripping off his shirt and beating his chest.
 Ascencio also got out of the car and approached the group.
 A third man stayed in the car.

 The group said they had no gang affiliation, but Soto-Ramos' brother apparently flipped off Bahena-Garcia.
 Bahena-Garcia punched him.
 Soto-Ramos got a gun from his car and started shooting.

-Soto-Ramos and his group fled the scene before police arrived.
+Soto-Ramos and his group fled before police arrived.
 He was tracked through Missouri, Illinois and Indiana by pinging a cellphone belonging to Soto-Ramos' girlfriend, who was with him.
-Soto-Ramos said he was trying to reach family in Philadelphia.
+Soto-Ramos said he was trying to reach relatives in Philadelphia.

 Parole